After 7305 hours of operation of a diesel engine in our company, cracks were found on the piston skirt of the third cylinder.

 Conclusion: the mechanical properties are qualified and meet the design requirements.

-It can be seen from Fig. 6 that the crack initiation end of the piston skirt is located at the sharp corner formed by the small oil hole and the piston pin oil groove.
+Figure 6 reveals that the crack initiation point on the piston skirt is located at the sharp corner where the small oil hole and piston pin oil groove meet.

 Figure 7 displays the crack end morphology on the piston skirt’s outer surface.
-The fracture exhibits fatigue bands in the middle of the fracture, and unstable jumping ridge lines can be seen in the transient fracture area near the free surface.
+The fracture exhibits fatigue bands in the middle and unstable jumping ridge lines in the transient fracture area near the free surface.

-Fig. 8 is the front macro morphology of the sharp corner of the oil hole in the fatigue source area.
-From the macro morphology, it can be seen that there are no burr flash and original crack on the burr at the sharp corner of the oil hole.
+Figure 8 illustrates the front macro morphology of the sharp corner of the oil hole in the fatigue source area.
+The macro morphology indicates that there are no burr flash and original crack on the burr at the sharp corner of the oil hole.

-It can be seen from Fig. 9 that the fracture extension area is dominated by cleavage morphology.
+Finally, Figure 9 shows that the fracture extension area is dominated by cleavage morphology.

-Fig. 12 shows the morphology of the fracture initiation source area, demonstrating that the dimple morphology dominates the final fracture area of the fracture.
+Fig. 12 illustrates the morphology of the fracture initiation source area, demonstrating that the dimple morphology dominates the final fracture area of the fracture.

 3. Results and analysis

 (1) Analysis of inspection results

 According to the chemical composition analysis, the chemical composition of the piston skirt satisfies the standards of material 4032 in GB/T3190.